 But that doesn’t mean we don’t value the role technology plays in bringing the outdoors closer, however counter-intuitive that may sound.
 Apps and websites and blogs can be the curse, but they can also be the cure – or at least a part of it.
 And so with that in mind, we’ve picked ten of the best free apps we reckon are more of a help than a hindrance when it comes to getting outside and away from it all.
 Appy camping!

-Like pavlova and Phar Lap, the Kiwis got a lot right when they came up with CamperMate – a map-based app that helps campers locate campsites and services while they travel.
+So we’re obviously we’re being totally objective here!
+But like pavlova and Phar Lap, the Kiwis got a lot right when they came up with CamperMate – the map-based app that helps campers locate campsites and services while they travel.
 While it wouldn’t be out of character for us Aussies to muscle in on another of New Zealand’s best creations, there’s really no need to.
 The app already fully supports camping fanatics in Australia as well as New Zealand, and it’s free.

 You can access offline maps and a tonne of helpful camping and RV-specific information that’ll help you plan on the go, such as the location of campsites (free and paid), caravan parks (including local deals), free wifi, petrol stations, supermarkets, dump points, public toilets and all manner of awesome things to see and do, all of which is frequently updated with reviews and tips from savvy travellers just like your good self.
 Interestingly, CamperMate will also tell you where not to go.
 By providing live weather and safety alerts, you can stay one step ahead and reroute as needed.
 Get it from Apple Store or Google Play.